Chat Now+-

 Winter Wind Turbines

-As part of this cold weather technology, each turbine’s critical metal components are manufactured with cold-resistant steel to help them withstand Iowa winters.
-We also install fan heaters in the nacelles.
+As part of this cold weather technology, each turbine’s critical metal components are manufactured with cold-resistant steel to help them withstand Midwest winters.
+We also install heaters in each nacelle, which is the heart of the whole turbine generator system.
+It is essential to keep this area of the turbine warm.

-Other components of the turbines are equipped with special heating elements to protect the electrical systems – like the gearbox, sonic wind sensor, and more – from condensation or freezing temperatures.
+Other components of the turbines are equipped with special heating elements to protect the electrical systems – like the gearbox, sonic wind sensor and more – from condensation or freezing temperatures.

 Winter Wind Turbines in a field

-“Only under very rare circumstances does the cold weather force us to shut a turbine down,” Pham says.
-“When that happens, we keep idle turbines warm to continue protecting their systems and ensure they’re ready to go once the blades are safe to spin again.”
+Only under very rare circumstances does the cold weather force us to shut a turbine down, but when this does happen, we keep idle turbines warm to continue protecting their systems and ensure they’re ready to go once the blades are safe to spin again.

 Proactive winterization